7 Steps To Begin Your Voice Over Career

 Start with your normal speaking voice.
 What does your coach say?
 Are you the “everyman” voice?
 The “hip, edgy” voice?
 The “natural announcer” voice?
 Whichever comes the easiest may be your bread and butter.
 Foster it.
 What you and your coach decide will become the centerpiece of your promotion.

 But don’t stop there!
 Now start stretching your voice.
 Try accents, character voices – both broad and subtle (this is where the acting classes come in handy).
-Anything you can do with your voice may be called upon for any one of the different voiceover market niches out there!
+Anything you can do with your voice may be called upon for any one of the different voice over market niches out there!

 Here are the main areas you might find work: